dzionek/quoridorAI/README.md

 I added a couple of extensions to improve the Quoridor and its AI.

 ### A*
-I have implemented A* to find in the `AStar.hs` module.
+I have implemented A* available in the `AStar.hs` module.
 The algorithm uses a priority queue to schedule nodes according to:
 * cost needed to go to that node, plus
 * heuristic - straight vertical distance to a winning row.
 To optimize further, the already visited nodes are stored in a set and checked before visiting again.